pykong/YubiGuard/README.md

 - minor rectifivation of code

 ### v 0.9
-- YubiGuard.py itself is now used for triggering, when run with comman line paramater '-t': yg_trigger.sh is deprecated therefore
+- YubiGuard.py itself is now used for triggering, when run with command line paramater: '-t'. (yg_trigger.sh removed)
 - fixed minor bug preventing exit when no keys were inserted